 Fr.
 Albert Kallio, O.P.

-The Problems with the New Sacraments
+TALK: The Problems with the New Sacraments

 Fr.
 Albert Kallio, O.P. is a professor at Our Lady of Guadalupe Monastery in Silver City, New Mexico.
 Father Albert entered the Dominican Order in France in the late 1980s and was ordained a priest in 1994.
 He serves on the advisory council of priests to the Fatima Center and is the theological advisor for Catholic Family News.
 Father has traveled the world preaching the Dominican Order’s mission, particularly about Our Lady and consecration to Her.
 He has spoken at various Fatima Center and CFN conferences and he hosts the Q&A Fatima TV program, Ask Father.